-The attractive room is of the highest standard and children have ample space to enjoy their experiences in every area of learning both indoors and in the covered area and open area outdoors.

-Practitioners use the outside area well to promote children's skills across each area of learning and their ability to concentrate and persevere.
-The setting's use of its immediate environment, the school and the community enriches well children's learning experiences.
+The room adequate in size for the number of children to enjoy interesting learning experiences in every area of learning.
+Practitioners use the outdoor environment well to develop children's concentration and perseverance The setting's use of the outdoor environment, the school and the community enriches well children's learning experiences.